ripienaar/free-for-dev/README.md

     * [Cloudflare Workers](https://workers.cloudflare.com/) — Deploy serverless code for free on Cloudflare's global network.
 100,000 free requests per day with a workers.dev subdomain.
     * [Quick Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/run-tunnel/trycloudflare) — Create a tunnel from your server to a publically accessible, randomly-generated trycloudflare.com domain.
 No account required.
   * [developers.google.com](https://developers.google.com/speed/libraries/) — The Google Hosted Libraries is a content distribution network for the most popular, Open Source JavaScript libraries
-  * [GraphCDN](https://graphcdn.io/) - Scale, inspect & protect your GraphQL API.
-5m requests per month for free.
+  * [Stellate](https://stellate.co/) - Stellate is free for indie hackers and individual developers.
+Your GraphQL API.
+Blazing fast and reliable.
   * [jsdelivr.com](https://www.jsdelivr.com/) — A free, fast, and reliable CDN for open source.
 Supports npm, GitHub, WordPress, Deno, and more.
   * [Microsoft Ajax](https://docs.microsoft.com/en-us/aspnet/ajax/cdn/overview) — The Microsoft Ajax CDN hosts popular third-party JavaScript libraries such as jQuery and enables you to easily add them to your Web application
   * [ovh.ie](https://www.ovh.ie/ssl-gateway/) — Free DDoS protection and SSL certificate